kamon-io/sbt-aspectj-runner/README.md

 ```
 We have two cases:
 * When the task forks: In this case, the forked process will run with the `-javaagent:<jarpath>` and that is all.
-* Wen the task Non forks: Here we will load the application with a custom classloader called [WeavingURLClassLoader] that allow instantiate a weaver and weave classes after loading and before defining them in the JVM.
+* When the task Non forks: Here we will load the application with a custom classloader called [WeavingURLClassLoader] that allow instantiate a weaver and weave classes after loading and before defining them in the JVM.
 This enables load-time weaving to be supported in environments where no weaving agent is available.

 ##Play Projects
 When we try run a Play applicacion with LTW we will find with some issues: